 Yash Chopra, Yash Johar and Mufti Mohammed at a get together.

-On the 89th birth anniversary of Yash Johar, we pay tribute to the filmmaker by remembering his life and career and some interesting facts through candid images from our archives.
+On the Yash Johar's death anniversary, we pay tribute to the filmmaker by remembering his life and career and some interesting facts through candid images from our archives.